-Formal assessments are carried out in reading, writing, maths and science and these are recorded using the Arbor system.
-In addition, formal assessments of RE are recorded termly using the Diocesan Standards Framework.
+Formal assessments are carried out in reading, writing, maths and science and these are recorded using the Assessment Manager 7 (AM7) tracking system along with HertsforLearning assessment criteria each term.
+In addition, formal assessments of RE are recorded termly using the Diocesan Standards Framework through the AM7 data collection system.
 Assessments in the Foundation Subjects of the National Curriculum are recorded at the end of each Year.
-All formal standards recorded, relate to an understanding of 'Age Related Expectations' in each year group.
+All formal standards recorded relate to an understanding of 'Age Related Expectations' in each year group.

-National Assessments are carried out, according to Government protocols, and subject to LA guidance and moderation, at the end of the Early Years Foundation Stage (Early Years Foundation

-Stage Profile); at the end of Year 1 in Phonics (Test); at the end of KS1 in Reading, Writing, Maths & Science (all Teacher Assessment); and at the end of KS2 in Reading (test), Writing (Teacher Assessment), Maths (Test) & Science (Teacher Assessment).
-Year 4 statutory times tables.
+National Assessments are carried out, according to Government protocols, and subject to LA guidance and moderation, at the end of the Early Years Foundation Stage (Early Years Foundation Stage Profile); at the end of Year 1 in Phonics (Test); at the end of KS1 in Reading, Writing, Maths & Science (all Teacher Assessment); and at the end of KS2 in Reading (test), Writing (Teacher Assessment), Maths (Test) & Science (Teacher Assessment).
+From 2022, the statutory times tables checked will be carried out in the Summer term of Year 4.

-9.0 LEARNING BEHAVIOURS
+11.0 LEARNING BEHAVIOURS